skmds99/salauddin.github.io/books.md

 ## Mathematics

 ### Algebra
+ – Marc Lipson and Seymour Lipschutz – Schaum's Easy Outline of Linear Algebra A great choice for beginners, providing clear introductions to each topic along with numerous examples and solved problems that are especially helpful for undergraduate students.
  - Kenneth Hoffman, Ray Kunze - Linear Algebra

-Nice introduction to linear algebra that doesn't spend too much time with explicit basis

- - Nathan Jacobson - Basic Algebra 1

-Great introductory book to algebra
+ - Joseph Gallian - Contemporary Abstract Algebra Great introductory book to algebra.

- - Nathan Jacobson - Basic Algebra 2

-Nice overview of several topics with various choices of what to check out
+ - John B. Fraleigh - A First Course in Abstract Algebra Nice overview of several topics with various choices of what to check out.

- - Serge Lang - Algebra
+ -  Dummit and Foote - Abstract Algebra

-Really I only used it to learn homological algebra lol

- - Claudio Procesi - Lie Groups
+  One can learn algebra from just one book — and this is the one to go with.

+ - C Musili - Introduction to Rings & Modules: Good book for examples and counter examples in ring and modules.
- - Atiyah, MacDonald - Introduction to Commutative Algebra
+ - Szen-Tsen Hu - Introduction to Homological Algebra
- - Matsumura, Reid - Commutative ring theory
- - Hartshorne - Algebraic Geometry
+ - Zhe-Xian Wan - Finite Fields and Galois Rings.
+This one was recommended by my friend Md Abu Fayez.
+Although I haven’t read it yet, I’ll definitely read it one day, inshaAllah!
+ - Neal H. McCoy - The Theory of Rings

 ### Analysis
- - Munkres - Topology (at least till ch 4, ch 5&6 are cool too)

-As long as a rough intuition of calculus is there, this book is suitable to read before real analysis

- - Walter Rudin - Principles of Mathematical Analysis (till ch 7)

-Other than the second chapter which is overly dense with topological definitions, the others are great
+ - Robert G. Bartle, Donald R. Sherbert - Introduction to Real Analysis

- - Walter Rudin - Real and Complex Analysis
+ - S K Mapa - Introduction to Real Analysis

-Nice exposition to measure theory and complex analysis from a more measure theoretic persepctive.
-Measure theory part (ch 1-9) is great as an intro and the complex analysis is good after you know the basics.
+A more accessible and student-friendly text, especially popular among Indian undergraduates.
+It includes clear explanations, numerous examples, and exercises that make it a great companion for self-study.

- - Walter Rudin - Functional analysis
+ - Erwin Kreyszig - Introductory Functional Analysis with Applications
- - Klenke - Probability Theory: A Comprehensive Course
- - Miranda - Algebraic curves and Riemann surfaces
+ - S. Ponnusamy - Foundations of Complex Analysis
+ - H L Royden - Real Analysis: Good book for Measure Theory

 ### Topology
- - Lee - Introduction to Smooth Manifolds
- - Joseph J. Rotman - An Introduction to Algebraic Topology
+ - Munkres - Topology (at least till ch 4, ch 9 & 11 for Algebraic Topology)
- - Bredon - Topology and geometry
+ - Mohammed Hichem Mortad - Introductory topology exercises and solutions

- - Tammo tom Dieck - Algebraic Topology
+ - Allen Hatcher - Algebraic Topology
- - Martelli - An Introduction to Geometric Topology
+ - William M. Boothby - An Introduction to Differentiable Manifolds and Riemannian Geometry

 ### Number Theory
- - Neukirch - Algebraic Number Theory
+ - David Burton - Elementary Number Theory

-First two chapters are quite nice, tho some commutative algebra experience would really help with going through the content, third chapter is cute while the class field therory is a rather unique approach that may not be the best, but still rather interesting
- - Silverman - Arithematic of Elliptic Curves
- - Koblitz - Introduction to Elliptic Curves and Modular Forms
- - Diamond, Shurman - A First Course in Modular Forms
+This is hilarious, but I haven’t really studied number theory much.

 ## Physics

  - Goldstein - Classical mechanics

-Good book once you are comfortable with writing Lagrangians
- - Landau, Lifshitz - The Classical Theory of Fields

-I'd highly recommend this book for anyone looking to learn Special Relativity (+ Relativistic Electromagnetism).
-However the General Relativity section is rather questionable since it just tensor wacking which I don't really like.
- - John David Jackson - Classical electrodynamics
- - Charles W. Misner, John Archibald Wheeler, Kip Thorne - Gravitation
- - R. Shankar - Principles of quantum mechanics
- - Steven Weinberg - Quantum theory of fields.
-Foundations Volume 1